 Is There a Leak?

 Any water-using device or pipe connection can leak, and even a small drip from a faucet or shower often adds up to a big problem.
 At one drip per second, a leaky faucet wastes 3,000 gallons of water a year.
 A running toilet can waste 200 gallons of water every day.
-If you suspect you have a leak, here are some tips from the EPA:

 How does your water use measure up?